semagrow/kobe/README.md

 ### Prerequisites

 - `Kubernetes` >= 1.8.0
-- `kubectl` configured for the Kubernetes
+- `kubectl` configured for the Kubernetes cluster
+- `Helm` version 3 (for the Evaluation Metrics Extraction subsystem)
 - `nfs-commons` installed in the nodes of the cluster.
 If in debian or Ubuntu you can install it using `apt-get install nfs-common`